MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-DeviceConditionalAccessPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).

-Use the Remove-DeviceConditionalAccessPolicy cmdlet to remove mobile device conditional access policies from Basic Mobility and Security in Microsoft 365.
+Use the Remove-DeviceConditionalAccessPolicy cmdlets to remove device conditional access policies in Basic Mobility and Security.
+These policies were created by using the New-DeviceConditionalAccessPolicy cmdlet or on the **Basic Mobility and Security** page with option **If a device doesn't meet the requirements above, then...** \> **Block access** selected.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).